jko113/tripology/README.md

 * React
 * Redux
 * Express
-* React-Redux
+* React Redux
-* React-Router-DOM
+* react-router-dom
 * NGINX
-* Axios
+* axios
 * pg-promise
-* Body-parser
+* body-parser
 * Simplecrypt

 ## Motivation
 When planning for an upcoming trip, I realized how handy an easily accessible web tool would be for staying organized while travelling - rather than carrying around loads of documents or having to commit important appointments to memory, why not store the information securely online?
-This idea spawned Tripology, an app that combines the utility of a calendar and practicality of a calculator with the pleasure of using a simple, streamlined UI.
+This idea spawned Tripology, an app that combines the utility of a calendar and precision of a calculator with the pleasure and practicality of a simple, streamlined UI.

 ## Challenges
 ### Deployed full-stack app to AWS